 Disneyland Photography FAQs

 I always recommend doing both.
 The PhotoPass is great for getting photos with characters or at specific spots around the park.
-You don’t have a time crunch and you can do them throughout the day.
-Hiring a photographer is for a short amount of time and you’ll want to maximize it by avoiding those lines.
+It’s also a good option if you don’t have a time crunch, and you can do them throughout the day.
+Hiring a Disneyland photographer is for a short amount of time, and you’ll want to maximize it by avoiding those lines.
+You can also refer to the Disney app for more information.

 Nope!
 Those have been against the rules for a few years.
 You can take selfies with your phone, just not with a selfie stick.